ryanio/discord-nft-embed-bot/README.md

 #### Running on a server

 My preferred setup is a $5/month Basic Droplet with Ubuntu.
-Install Node v16 and yarn, clone this repo, cd into it, run `yarn`, install [pm2](https://pm2.keymetrics.io/) with `yarn global add pm2`, set env vars, run `pm2 start yarn -- start`.
+Install Node v22 and yarn, clone this repo, cd into it, run `yarn`, install [pm2](https://pm2.keymetrics.io/) with `yarn global add pm2`, set env vars, run `pm2 start yarn -- start`.
 Monitor with `pm2 list` and `pm2 logs`.
 Add log rotation module to keep default max 10mb of logs with `pm2 install pm2-logrotate`.
 To respawn after reboot, set your env vars in `/etc/profile`, then run `pm2 startup` and `pm2 save`.

 You can support this repository (and get your first two months free) with the referral badge below:

 [![DigitalOcean Referral Badge](https://web-platforms.sfo2.digitaloceanspaces.com/WWW/Badge%203.svg)](https://www.digitalocean.com/?refcode=3f8c76216510&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge)

-##### Heroku

-A `Procfile` is included for easy use.

-Clone this repo, push it to heroku, set up the environment variables above, and spin up a worker with `heroku ps:scale web=0 worker=1`

-Then watch the logs with `heroku logs --tail`